 These fees apply only when a tank is emptied.
 The emptying of tanks is done solely by customer request.
 Additional charges apply where priority or emergency requests are made.

-The standard charge for normal emptying during 2017/18 will be £150 per tank up to 9000 litres; full details are listed below
+The standard charge for normal emptying from April 2017 is £150 per tank up to 9000 litres; full details are listed below

 |Septic tank empty||£150|

 |Septic tank empty - Priority request (within 2 working days)||£150 + priority admin fee £50 total £200|

 |Emergency call out (incl out of hours/bank holiday)||Minimum charge £200 for first 2 hours and £75 per hour thereafter|

 *Per tank up to 9,000 litres

 (an additional fee of £150 per 9000 litres or part thereof will apply if the tank size or volume of sludge to be removed is greater than 9000 litres)

 Commercial properties will be charged VAT at 20%

 For details of additional services our sewerage team can offer, please see our service details list

 A septic tank works like a simple waste water treatment works and the treated waste water drains from the septic tank's outlet pipe to a soakaway or stream.
 Waste material (sludge) is allowed to settle in the tank and is digested by natural bacteria breeding in the tank.
 Over time the sludge builds up on the bottom of the tank.
 This sludge has to be removed regularly to ensure that the tank continues to work properly and to prevent the soakaway becoming choked.